MarieICAO/CAEM/README.md

 *In extending the classification on the data of the last 15 years, one can determine if the civil aviation capacities of a member state are stable or unstable, increasing or decreasing (and even sometimes following the political changes in the country).*

 You can find in this repository the needed document to understand and reproduce my classification by the ICAO member countries :
-- The "Data" folder contains all the needed database for this work.
+- The "Data" folder contains any needed database for this work.
-- The "Programs" folder contains all the needed programs to create the final excel documents.
-- The "Results" folder contains the maps of each categorization and the presentation of my work (the maps are in a subfolder).
+- The "Results" folder contains a presentation of my work and the different analysis I produced.
-- Finally, the main folder contains the explanations of my work in the forms of a DOCX document.
+- Finally, the main folder contains two program :
+  - "Database.py", which contains all the function I wrote spreading into differents classes.

-> If you download the files, you must check that they are all in the same folder (otherwise Python might not find the needed module for the programs).
+> If you download the programs, you must check that they are all in the same folder even if their aren't ion the GitHub.
+Otherwise Python might not find the module "Database" used in every programs.
+  - "Complete_Classification.py", which enable to create automatically the classification between 2003 & 2018 (in the form of excel documents).